Dr. Taylor Allbright, ADHD coach

 What You Can Expect

 Our first call will be an 80-minute intake session.
-After that, twice a month, we will have a 50-minute audio call to check in on your goals and reflect on your strategies.
+After that, twice a month, we will have a 50-minute call to check in on your goals and reflect on your strategies.
+I also offer custom packages for clients who wish to meet more frequently.

-In between calls, we can connect on the voice messaging app Voxer for additional support.
+In between calls, we can connect over email or text for additional support.

 I recommend a commitment of 3 months when we first start working together so that we can get some traction on your goals.
 After that, we will have the option to continue on a monthly basis.